-A PDF created by World Bank for doing business with Croatia in 2019.
+A detailed breakdown by the World Bank for doing business with Denmark in 2019.
 The report includes Economy Profile, Starting a Business, Construction Permits, Getting Credit, Protecting Minor Investors, Paying Taxes, Trading Across Borders, Labour Market Regulations and more.

-View Seaports of Croatia on ports.com with information on anchorage depth and types of harbours.
+View Seaports of Denmark on ports.com with information on anchorage depth and types of harbours.